Sales Programs in San Diego

-Since marketing is broad field which encompasses not only selling, but also areas such as distribution, market research and advertising, this certificate program includes a diverse curriculum.
+Since marketing is a broad field which encompasses not only selling but also areas such as distribution, market research and advertising, this certificate program includes a diverse curriculum.
 Among the topics are financial accounting, personal selling, business communication, business law and advertising.
 Recipients of this certificate should have an understanding of the fundamentals of selling and market strategy.
-The program entails about 30 credit units and can be completed in about a year by a full-time student.
+The program entails about 30 credits and can be completed in about a year by a full-time student.

 Associate in Science in Marketing